scalar-labs/getting-started-with-scalardb/README.md

 **Note** : refers to the method *put(QuestionRecord record, DistributedTransaction transaction)* of [QuestionDao.java](https://github.com/scalar-labs/indetail/blob/master/Q%26A_application/backend/QA/src/main/java/com/example/qa/dao/question/QuestionDao.java) for more details.

 Partial update of an entry is supported by Scalar DB.
-To update the data that was previously inserted, we just need to create a `Put` object what will only contains the desired modification.
+To update the data that was previously inserted, we just need to create a `Put` object what will only contain the desired modification.
 ```java
 // Update the context and the updated_at field of the desired question
 Put put =